RakaMaru/jcorp-nomad/README.md

 The **latest update** moves the majority of polished experimental branch features into the `main` branch!
 This means a more stable, refined experience for everyone with all the new goodies tested and ready.

 This version also fixed the library errors.
-You must install the follwwing libraraies in the manager.
+You must install the following libraraies in the manager.

   "ArduinoJson" by Benoit Blanchon v7.3.0